kaakaww/workshop-graphql-testing/README.md

     requestMethod: POST # Types: POST, GET
   autoPolicy: true
   autoInputVectors: true

+# BONUS: Fail the scan if we find issues of HIGH criticality
+hawk:
+  failureThreshold: high
 ```

 ### Add a StackHawk Scan to your Build and Test Workflow